Support in South Dakota (2026)

 Substantial and continuing change in circumstances that makes the existing order unreasonable; either party may petition for modification under SDCL Section 25-7-7

-How South Dakota Calculates Child Support
+How South Dakota Compares

-The calculation begins by determining each parent’s net income, which is gross income minus federal and state income taxes, Social Security and Medicare contributions, and certain mandatory deductions.
-The parents’ combined net income is then applied to the guidelines schedule, which produces a basic child support obligation.
+The calculation begins by determining each parent’s net income — gross income minus federal and state income taxes, Social Security and Medicare contributions, and certain mandatory deductions.
+The parents’ combined net income is then applied to the guidelines schedule, which produces a basic child support obligation based on the combined income and the number of children.
 Each parent’s proportional share is determined by their percentage of the combined net income.
 The noncustodial parent typically pays their share to the custodial parent.
-Additional amounts for work-related child care and health insurance premiums for the child are allocated proportionally.

 For a broader overview of how support calculations work, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.